 Conclusion

 Getting through low-demand periods can feel like trying to run through mud.
-Analytics to the rescue – data can highligh aspects you may have overlooked before.
-It's possible to take full control of your supply curve – all you need are a few good strategies to complement your metrics.
+Analytics to the rescue: Data can highlight aspects you may have overlooked before.
+It's possible to take full control of your supply curve - all you need are a few good strategies to complement your metrics.

-Treat your RevPAR metric with the respect it deserves, and your hotel can become nimble enough to leap over those tough seasonal slumps.
+If you use the RevPAR metric in conjunction with others, your hotel can become nimble enough to leap over those tough seasonal slumps.

 Download our guide The new generation of hotel metrics